muldjord/boris/data/behaviours/README.md

 ```
 sound data/sounds/soundfile.wav
 ```
 Keep in mind that this command DOES NOT allow spaces in the filename.
 So a file called `sound file.wav` will not work.
 Rename it to `soundfile.wav` instead.
-Filename and path is relative to where the Boris executable is run from.
+Filename and path is relative to the 'data/sounds' path (eg. 'data/sounds/soundfile.wav' should be typed in as simply 'soundfile.wav').

 ##### say
 Spawns a speech bubble containing the specified text.
 Alternatively you can use the keyword "rss" (without the double-quotes) which will make Boris pick a headline from the configured RSS feed.